 Unused POLICE Riot Shield

-There is an unused POLICE riot shield object, with 2 textures and 1 model.
+There is an unused POLICE riot shield object, with two textures and one model.
 It's unknown where exactly in the game this was planned to be used.

 Unused LSPD Interceptor Modifications